ad13380/WIS-v1/README.md

 *This project is still a work in progress, more features are being added*

 As a long time space enthusiast, I've been engrossed in the recent [SpaceX Demo Crew launches](https://www.spacex.com/updates/crew-demo-2-mission-update-5-30-2020/).
-After curiously browsing

-I found a lot of the online resources were either sparse of information or involved clicking through lots of different sites (half of them being in Russian).
+After curiously browsing the web to find out more about the astronauts currently in space, I found a lot of online resources were either sparse of information or involved clicking through lots of different sites (half of them being in Russian).
 There didn't seem to be a concise single page summary, so I thought I'd try to make one.

-The purpose of this project is to create a simple one page application that uses APIs to pull data about and present it in a way that looks clean and is easy to read.
+The purpose of this project is to create a simple one page application that uses several APIs to pull data about every astronaut currently in space, and to then present that data in a way that is clean and is easy to read.

+This app is written in JavaScript(ES6), HTML5 and CSS3 within an Express web framework.
+It uses a [Jest](https://jestjs.io/) testing framework, [Code Climate](https://codeclimate.com/) for code review and test coverage, and [Travis CI](https://travis-ci.org/)'s continuous integration service.

 ## Visit the Site
 This app is deployed on Heroku, you can visit it [here](https://whosinspace.herokuapp.com/)